 Final Thoughts

-Therefore if you are installing a specific roofing material that is regulated by the International Residential Code (IRC), make sure the pitch of your roof has the minimum required roof slope for that type of roofing material being used.
+Therefore if you are installing a specific roofing material that is regulated by the International Residential Code (IRC), make sure the pitch of your roof has the minimum required roof slope for the type of roofing material being used.

 Let us recap on the minimum roof pitch required for each type of roofing material: